HolmesProcessing/gsoc_relationship/README.md

 This query is similar to 1.1 (malware->malware).
 The only difference is the algorithm.

-The query and storage about domain and IP are similar to that of malware.
+In addtion, the query and storage about domain and IP are similar to that of malware.